Step 1: Understand Why Upskilling Is Important?

 Step 2: Innovative Ways of Upskilling

 Assessing people based on their skills proficiency rather than their job experiences.
-Making a more people-focused program rather than transaction-focused.
+Making a more people-focused program rather than a transaction-focused one.

 Therefore, companies invest in training courses for their employees, so that they can upskill at work.